-T1000 reimburses drivers for gas and expenses associated with transporting Scouts to and from Scouting events.
+T1000 reimburses only the driver who tows the trailer.
+The metric for reimbursement is based on: Two times the round-trip distance, the fuel efficiency of the towing vehicle, and the current average fuel price.
 These costs vary with the current price of fuel and with the distances to be driven during the entire event.
 All Scouts, regardless of parents who are driving, pay the gas fee.
 Necessary drivers are assigned prior to departure and approved by the SM, with all other drivers who choose to drive separately for their own convenience, being responsible for their own expenses.
-On occasion, parking restrictions at Troop destinations preclude non-necessary vehicles, and in these cases the drivers will be responsible for arranging their own parking.
+On occasion, parking restrictions at

+Troop destinations preclude non-necessary vehicles, and in these cases the drivers will be responsible for arranging their own parking.

-9.3.3 Funds Remaining from a Campout
+9.3.3 Funds Remaining from a Long-term Campout